CARecSys/CAPRI/README.md

 - Add a proper **caching policy** to check the _Generated_ directory
 - Add the impact of **fusions** when running models
-- Add a logging functionality for all modules
 - Add a separate metric evaluations class for fairness
 - Improve unit-tests for beyound accuracy evaluations and ndcg
 - Improve calling evaluations modules in Models